-In 2012, a By-Law was passed to implement a Discretionary Re-inspection program for seven lakes.
+In 2012, By-Law No. 2012-009 was passed to implement a Discretionary Reinspection program for seven lakes.
 An inspection schedule (Table 1, below) was developed for the remaining properties that qualified for the program.
 These properties have systems that are 10 years and older and had not been inspected previously.
-Voluntary inspections will be based on responses to the property owner packages.
+Table 2 provides for the number of re-inspections over the next ten years based on the selection criteria.
+Voluntary inspections are conducted based on the schedule set in Table 1 and are based on responses to the property owner packages.

-Year 1 (2012) Year 2 (2013) Year 3 (2014) Year 4 (2015) Lake # of Properties Adams 12 Adams completed Adams completed Adams completed Bennett 10 Bennett 10 Bennett 44 Bennett 23 Bob's 10 Bob's 10 Bob's 19 Bob's completed Farren 20 Farren 25 Farren completed Farren completed Long 14 Long completed Long completed Long completed Otty 10 Otty 28 Otty completed Otty completed Pike 10 Pike 10 Pike 10 Pike 63 Tot al = 86 Tota al = 83 Tota al = 83 Tota al = 86
+Year 1 (2012) Year 2 (2013) Year 3 (2014) rear 4 2015) Lake # of Properties Lake # of Properties Lake # of Properties Lake # of Properties Adams 12 Adams completed Adams completed Adams completed Bennett 10 Bennett 10 Bennett 44 Bennett 23 Bob's 10 Bob's 10 Bob's 19 Bob's completed Farren 20 Farren 25 Farren completed Farren completed Long 14 Long completed Long completed Long completed Otty 10 Otty 28 Otty completed Otty completed Pike 10 Pike 10 Pike 10 Pike 63 Total = 86 Tota al = 83 Tota al = 83 Tota al = 86

-Table 1 Discretionary Inspection schedule
+Table 1 Discretionary Inspection Schedule